scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 	Waiting for your DNS name to be available ... done

 	Cloning into 'firstphp'...
-	The authenticity of host 'firstphp-ose.novalocal (209.132.178.87)' can't be established.
+	The authenticity of host 'firstphp-ose.summit2014.lab (209.132.178.87)' can't be established.
 	RSA key fingerprint is e8:e2:6b:9d:77:e2:ed:a2:94:54:17:72:af:71:28:04.
 	Are you sure you want to continue connecting (yes/no)? yes
-	Warning: Permanently added 'firstphp-ose.novalocal' (RSA) to the list of known hosts.
+	Warning: Permanently added 'firstphp-ose.summit2014.lab' (RSA) to the list of known hosts.
 	Checking connectivity... done

 	Your application 'firstphp' is now available.
 OpenShift should